Q – Can I plant my marigolds and geraniums yet?

 Q– How can I get the best soil for my gardening needs?

 A– See our many handouts on soil preparation, composting, etc. Also see our Retail staff for soil test kits and the University of Maine kit.
-Add as much weed-free, plant-based, organic material as possible and dig it in as deep as you can.
-For containers, use a light, soil-less mix such as Longfellow’s or Pro-Mix.
-Use an organic mulch that does not have weed seeds in it and from a source that was not sprayed with herbicide.
+Add as much weed-free, herbicide-free, plant-based, organic material as possible and dig it in as deep as you can.
+For containers, use a light, soil-less mix such as Pro-Mix.
+Use an organic mulch that does not have weed seeds in it and was not sprayed with herbicide.

 Q– I have a very wet or dry area or other specific needs.
 What can I plant there?